cocos-creator/docs-3d-deprecated/en/editor/assets/index.md

 ## Renaming an asset

-Select a asset, use either the __shortcut key F2__ or __right-click__ to get a menu selecting **Rename** to enter to modify the name.
-The name can not be empty.
-Use the **shortcut key Esc** will cancel a rename.
+Select a asset, use either the __shortcut key F2__ or by a __right-click__ and selecting **Rename** to modify the name.
+The name cannot be empty.
+Use the **shortcut key Esc** will cancel the rename.
 The name of the script cannot start with a number and cannot be the same as an existing script file.